AI-Hypercomputer/maxtext/docs/getting_started/full_finetuning.md

-# Full Finetuninhg LLama2/LLama3 Optimized configuration
+# Full Finetuning LLama3-8B  Model

 In the pre-training section you saw the steps on how to do pre-training with MaxText.
 To perform full fine tuning, you need to pass the checkpoint to the